-The Future of Food, Farming, Land & LabourFollowing the Brexit vote, we are in for some of the biggest changes in our food and farming for generations - perhaps for over 150 years.
+The Future of Food, Farming, Land & LabourFollowing the decision to leave the EU, we are in for some of the biggest changes in our food and farming for generations - perhaps for over 150 years.
 Some believe that the world is our oyster and we are going to become a land of milk and honey.
 Others think the world is our lobster (to borrow from George Cole in Minder) and about to bite us back - bigstyle.
 In terms of subsidies, standards, regulations, imports, exports, tariffs and quotas - all built up over 40 years - we have a lot to loose and not much to gain in terms of where our meals are going to come from for our next generation.

 The Future of Food, Farming, Land & Labour